mylk/tools/README.md

   A wifi-menu (connection manager) with a twist to allow refreshing of available networks.

 - youtube-pl.sh
   A terminal youtube audio player.
-Allows to play multiple videos.
+Allows playing multiple videos, audio traversal.

-- youtube-pl2.sh
-  A terminal youtube audio player.
-Allows to play multiple videos, moving back and forth in video.